d-nishi/solutions/GKE/Apps/secure-jupyter-notebooks-gke.md

 ```

-### Step 4: CREATE A JUPYTER NOTEBOOK deployment and service WITH TYPE NODEPORT
+### Step 4: Create a Jupyter Notebook deployment and service with type Nodeport

 Bringing up Jupyter notebook deployment and service requires adding the following lines of code in `index.ts` file and running `pulumi update`